Washington Custody

 Can I change the state where the case is being heard?

 If you move to another state, you may be able to change the state where your custody case is being heard.
-You will have to ask the judge that is hearing the case to change the venue or location of your case.
-Sometimes your “home state” will allow another state to hear the case instead.1 However, before moving out of state, please talk to a lawyer for advice on whether or not this would be permitted based on your custody order.
-Generally, a parent may have to get permission from the judge to move out of state.
+You will have to ask the judge who is hearing the case in the previous state to change the venue or location of your case.
+Sometimes your previous or “home state” will allow another state to hear the case instead.1 However, before moving out of state, please talk to a lawyer for advice on whether or not this would be permitted based on your custody order.
+Generally, a parent may have to be in agreement with the other parent or get permission from the judge to move out of state.

 Changing the state where a case is being heard is often complicated, and as with all custody issues, we recommend that you talk to a lawyer.
-See WA Finding a Lawyer for legal assistance listings and for general information on changing the location of a court case, go to our Changing a final custody order section.
+See our Washington Finding a Lawyer page for legal assistance listings.
+For general information on changing the location of a court case, go to our Changing a final custody order section.

 1 R.C.W. § 26.27.201